How to Use the Paris Metro

 Differences between the metro and the RER

-The RER is a suburban and medium-distance train that connects Paris with nearby towns, both within and outside the metropolitan area.
+The RER is a commuter and medium-distance train that connects Paris with nearby towns, both inside and outside the metropolitan area.
 There are five lines (A, B, C, D and E), although you will most likely only use three during your visit:

-If you change between the metro and the RER within the fare zone included on your ticket, you can use it for both at no additional cost.
-Please note that for the RER , you will need to validate your ticket both when you enter and when you exit.
+If you transfer between the metro and the RER within the fare zone included in your ticket, you can use it for both at no additional cost.
+Please note that for the RER , you will need to validate your ticket both when entering and exiting.

 Paris metro zones

-For most tourist trips, you will only travel within zone 1, and occasionally you will go to outer zones if you visit Disneyland Paris (zone 5), Versailles (zone 4) or Charles de Gaulle and Orly airports (zone 4).
+For most tourist trips, you will only travel within zone 1, and occasionally to outer zones if you visit Disneyland Paris (zone 5), Versailles (zone 4) or Charles de Gaulle and Orly airports (zone 4).

 Paris metro prices

-Most people visiting Paris for a few days choose to buy a metro ticket called a T+ It is the cheapest and easiest option, although it is worth calculating whether a day or weekly pass might be better value.
+Most people visiting Paris for a few days choose to buy the T+ metro ticket It is the cheapest and easiest option to use, although it is worth calculating whether a daily or weekly pass might be more cost-effective.

-The T+ ticket is valid for a single journey, with the possibility of changing between the metro, RER (only within Paris), trams and public buses within zone 1.
+The T+ ticket is valid for a single journey, with the possibility of transferring between the metro, RER (only within Paris), trams and public buses within zone 1.

 With a T+ ticket, you can access most of the city's attractions, including the most important museums in Paris.
 It is not valid for travel to airports, Disneyland Paris or Versailles, which require specific tickets.